 You must file your Articles of Organization fee online, along with a payment for the filing fee.
 The filing fee is $50.

 Once you’ve submitted your form, the Secretary of State’s office will contact you by email when the filing process is completed.
-This process typically takes between 1-3 days.
+This process typically takes between one and three days.

 Other LLC Activities